 Say that 3 times fast.

 The beloved Balance is a staple in many households.
-This bouncer (of sorts) is a safe and beautiful spot for baby to chill in.
+This bouncer (of sorts) is a beautiful and safe space for a fussy baby.
 No batteries are needed for this sucker (yay!), because your baby learns how to make it rock using her own movements.
 Some people call this a “standing bouncer” because it’s more upright.

 2. Bloom Coco Loungers ~ $199